Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

 1. Detect the change in state of the various Postgres instances running.

-   Run the following in a seperate window:
+   Run the following in a separate window:

    ```bash
    ncn# watch -n 30 "date; kubectl get postgresql -A"